Not Just a Fridge

 Here’s a little bit of what our fridge says about us…

-1) This photo was taken at one of our first family events as a couple, a wedding in fact.
+- This photo was taken at one of our first family events as a couple, a wedding in fact.
 We were so young in both ourselves and in our relationship!
-It was an interesting day as S was somewhat of a feature; being the only lesbian in the family, and her girlfriend was hardly a delicate flower, what with a large mohawk and a suit to challenge the groom.
+It was an interesting day as S was somewhat of a feature, being the only lesbian in the family, and her girlfriend was hardly a delicate flower, what with a large Mohawk and a suit to challenge the groom.

-2) Vouchers, lists, and more lists.
-This weeks current list is from nana, who’s freezer is running low on meals for T. On the other side of the fridge is a magnetic whiteboard that acts as our meal planner for the week.
+- Vouchers, lists, and more lists.
+This week’s current list is from Nana, who is freezer is running low on meals for T. On the other side of the fridge is a magnetic whiteboard that acts as our meal planner for the week.

-5) We’re geeks as well as parents, so our fridge wouldn’t be complete without a few geeky magnets.
-Batman, Lego, and Harry Potter are just a few you can see.
+- We’re geeks as well as parents, so our fridge wouldn’t be complete without a few geeky magnets.
+Batman, LEGO, and Harry Potter are just a few you can see.

 We’re not the only ones who share pieces of themselves via alternative methods…

-Twinderelmo – Our wardrobes… Three & a half double ones for me and my husband gets half … It speaks volumes!!
+Our wardrobes… Three and a half double ones for me and my husband gets half… It speaks volumes!!

-Dear Bear and Beany – When people go to the toilet in our house there is a caricature of Andy and I on our wedding day.
-It shows you the real us and not the lovely posed for photo’s.
+When people go to the toilet in our house there is a caricature of Andy and I on our wedding day.
+It shows you the real us and not the lovely posed for photos.

-The Parenting Game – My garden!
-We didn’t have a garden until we moved into our house 8 years ago, so all the different gnomes and ornaments tell a story between then and now.
+My garden!
+We didn’t have a garden until we moved into our house eight years ago, so all the different gnomes and ornaments tell a story between then and now.

-The Less Refined Mind – Our bookshelves!
-Books AND knicknacks – all holiday paraphernalia and bits and bobs accumulated from family end up there.
+Our bookshelves!
+Books AND knicknacks; holiday paraphernalia and bits and bobs accumulated from family end up there.
 Some of my most precious Christmas presents from my husband are also displayed there, and – of course – special photos.

-Babyfoote – We have a souvenir shelf.
+We have a souvenir shelf.
 Now two shelves.
-It holds holiday memorabilia for the past ten years!
-Overspilling a lot now!
+It holds holiday memorabilia for the past 10 years!
+It’s overspilling a lot now!

-Mum in a Nutshell – I have a wall in an cupboard until the stairs which I have measured mm & dated us all for the last 10 years my eldest now towers above me.
-It actually makes me a little sad as its a reminder of them when they were little
+I have a wall in a cupboard under the stairs in which I have measured and dated us all for the last 10 years – my eldest now towers above me!
+It actually makes me a little sad as it’s a reminder of them when they were little.

-Where Roots and Wings Entwine – We have a wall in our house that we stick the kids artwork, school work, certificates and awards on.
-Its intresting to see how they change abd develop, our eldest especially with his writing and drawings.
+We have a wall in our house that we stick the kids artwork, school work, certificates and awards on.
+It’s interesting to see how they change and develop, our eldest especially with his writing and drawings.

-Paige’s Preferences – In the playroom I have a rope and mini pegs one with the children’s drawings and another with pictures of the children growing up, I also have a little shelf of all the things the children have made , I do yearly hand prints to see how big they keep growing.
+In the playroom I have a rope and mini pegs, one with the children’s drawings and another with pictures of the children growing up.
+I also have a little shelf of all the things the children have made, I do yearly hand prints to see how big they keep growing.

-Made by Mandle – For me it’s the chalkboard in our kitchen, full of holiday fridge magnets, a save the date from outer wedding, and the house rules (which revolve around the walking dead).
+For me, it’s the chalkboard in our kitchen, full of holiday fridge magnets, a save the date from our wedding, and the house rules (which revolve around The Walking Dead).

-Cash Savvy Tips – We have our own style which includes a flamboyant victorian fireplace and traditional kitchen combined with very modern floors and walls.
+We have our own style, which includes a flamboyant Victorian fireplace and traditional kitchen combined with very modern floors and walls.
 The walls are all decorated with inspirational quotes.
-I think you can tell alot about a person by their style.
+I think you can tell a lot about a person by their style.

-The Mini Me’s and Me – We love to travel and be outdoors as a family and not only do I have a wall dedicated to welly boot pictures and artwork I have a collection of mosaic animals (mostly geckos), 1 from each of our holidays abroad.
+We love to travel and be outdoors as a family and, not only do I have a wall dedicated to welly boot pictures and artwork, I have a collection of mosaic animals (mostly geckos), one from each of our holidays abroad.

-Over 40 and Mum to One – I’ve got wooden/pottery cats I’ve collected from around the world dotted around the house and pine cones my son collects from everywhere we visit at home and abroad.
+I’ve got wooden/pottery cats that I’ve collected from around the world dotted around the house, and pine cones my son collects from everywhere we visit at home and abroad.

-Mummy is a Gadget Geek – Our cookbook collection – we try and pick up a new recipe book from every country we visit 🙂 some lovely recipe inspiration in them, I really enjoy reading all the different ideas and then trying to make some of them!
+Our cookbook collection; we try and pick up a new recipe book from every country we visit – there is some lovely recipe inspiration in them!
+I really enjoy reading all the different ideas and then trying to make some of them!

 It’s nice to know we’re not the only ones who detail their life in a small space.
-It’s also the things you don’t realise, like; CD, DVD, and book shelves, your clothes, even what you eat, tell others a bit about you.
+It’s also the things you don’t realise – like your CD/DVD/book shelves, your clothes, even what you eat – that tell others a bit about you.

 What have you shared recently?
 What place in your home tells others a bit about you?